francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 ### Protecting transport-layer control fields

-Since QUIC integrates authentication and encryption as part of its transport features, it makes SSH3 robust to transport-layer attacks that were possible with TCP, such as packet injections or reset attacks {{RFC5961}}.
+Since QUIC integrates authentication and encryption as part of its transport features, it makes remote terminals over HTTP/3 robust to transport-layer attacks that were possible with TCP, such as packet injections or reset attacks {{RFC5961}}.
 For instance, the recent Terrapin attack {{TERRAPIN}} manipulates the TCP sequence number to alter the SSH extension negotiation mechanism {{RFC8308}}